Dr Kate Woodthorpe

 Hear Kate talk about her research on Radio 4's 'Thinking Allowed' with Laurie Taylor.

-Within the Department, Dr Woodthorpe is the Director of Studies for the BSc Sociology, BSc Social Policy, BSc Social Sciences and BSc Sociology and Social Policy degrees.
+Externally I am co-convenor of the British Sociological Association Study Group ' Social Aspects of Death, Dying and Bereavement', and a member of the associate editorial board for the journal Sociology.
+Internally, I am the Director of Studies for the BSc Sociology, BSc Social Policy, BSc Social Sciences and BSc Sociology and Social Policy degrees.

 - SP10059: Academic and Research Skills I: Introduction to qualitative methods